georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The inquirer can locate other county and court websites in the state with the Georgia Government website and the Judicial County of Georgia Administrative Office of the Courts.

 If the offender misses the court date, the court clerk should be contacted immediately for available options.
-Also, offenders between the age of 17–20 are advised not to pay the ticket but instead appear in court to avoid having their license revoked.
+Also, offenders between the age of 17–20 are typically advised not to pay the ticket but instead appear in court to avoid having their license revoked.

 • Full name